giann/schematics/README.md

 # schematics

 Translates php classes to JSON Schema by annotating them with attributes.
-Provides also validation.

-## Validation

-**schematics** can validate data according to the annotated schemas.
-It currently covers 84% of the [official JSON Schema test suite for the 2020-12 draft](https://github.com/json-schema-org/JSON-Schema-Test-Suite).

 ## Example